 Reservations to the Maroon Bells are required this year and can be made online here.

 There are three routes hikers can take between Aspen to Crested Butte, but the two most common are West Maroon and East Maroon Pass, which are both equally scenic.
 While West Maroon is the more common popular of the two, it is a bit steeper compared to the East Maroon route.
 However, it offers stunning views from the top of the pass.
 The West Maroon route is around 12 miles and East Maroon about 15 miles.
 East Maroon has fewer hikers and easier hiking along with great views of Emerald Lake, Copper Lake, and Pyramid Peak.
 Click here for the USFS info on East Maroon and here for West Maroon.

 It is recommended to start the hike early to avoid afternoon thunderstorms.
-Guests should catch a ride with a friend or taxi to the Maroon Bells before the RFTA buses start running at 8 a.m. as the parking lots fill up quickly.
+Guests can get dropped off at the Maroon Bells Scenic area by a friend between 6 a.m. and 8 a.m. before the RFTA busses start running.
+Or make a reservation on one of the early morning shuttles.
+A $10 fee is required at the Welcome Center Entrance Self Pay Station.
 If you’re going to the Maroon Bells for a quick hike around Maroon Lake or to Crater Lake we recommend taking the bus as well as these additional tips.
 The West Maroon Route starts at Maroon Lake and East Maroon starts on the road up to Maroon Lake.

 Getting to Crested Butte from the end of the trailhead